cburgmer/json-path-comparison/README.md

 See above "One-off comparisons" to execute against all implementations.

-### Upgrade an implementation
+### Upgrade implementations

-Some implementations can be automatically upgraded (Golang_github.com-bhmj-jsonslice as an example):
+Some implementations can be automatically upgraded:

-    ./implementations/Golang_github.com-bhmj-jsonslice/upgrade.sh
-    ./src/wrap_in_docker.sh ninja
+    ./upgrade.sh